tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

-### Use TDexd CLI to interact with deployed service
+### Use TDEX CLI to interact with tdexd endpoint

 TDEX is a CLI (GRPC client), that can be used to interact with remote TDEX-deamon endpoint.
-Thats why we need to init/config tdex-cli, which is way of authenticating to deamon.
+We need to init/configure tdex-cli, which is way of authenticating to deamon.
 When configuring service, we need to provide several things:
  - tls_cert_path
  - macaroons_path